fastred/Optimizing-Swift-Build-Times/README.md

 - [Swift build time optimizations — Part 2](https://medium.com/swift-programming/swift-build-time-optimizations-part-2-37b0a7514cbe)

 # Slowly compiling files
-Previous section described working on an expression- and function-level but it’s also often interesting to know compile times of whole files.
+The previous section described working on an expression- and function-level but it’s often interesting to know compile times of whole files too.

 There’s no UI in Xcode for that, though, so you have to build the project from the CLI with correct flags set: